TunnlTo/desktop-app/README.md

 ### Configuration
 - DNS: `1.1.1.1, 8.8.8.8`
 - Disallowed Apps: `chrome`
 - Allowed IP's: `0.0.0.0/0`

+## Route all apps in a specific folder through a a tunnel
+### Scenario
+You utilise a company VPN to access your employers servers.
+You want all of your work applications that are installed in a specific folder to route through your company VPN so that they:
+- Work correctly with your companies servers
+- Follows your company policies

+### Expected Outcome
+In this example, all apps in the `C:\Work Apps\` folder are routed through the WireGuard tunnel.
+The company DNS server is used for DNS requests.

+### Configuration
+- DNS: `10.64.0.1`
+- Allowed Apps: `C:\Work Apps\`
+- Allowed IP's: `0.0.0.0/0`

 ## Route a specific IP address range when used by a specific app through a tunnel